Uric Acid DNA Test (Hyperuricosuria)

 Highlights regarding this new test include:

-- DNA samples can be collected easily at home using buccal (cheek) swabs provided as part of the DNA sample collection kit.
+- DNA samples can be collected easily at home using buccal (cheek) swabs.

 - Dogs can be DNA tested at ANY age.

-- The cost for testing is $58 per canine.
+- The cost for testing is $58 (US) per canine with a $10 discount per test for 5 or more

 For more information about how these test results can be used for registration, contact the Orthopedic Foundation for Animals (OFA) or the Canine Health Information Center (CHIC)